scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 Response
 ````````

-The response returns the Error messages that describe the error.
+The response returns an error messages that describes the error.

 .. code::